"How to turn a soccer game day warm up into

 player then sprints to the opposite line.

-- Go wide with the second touch so it off line.
-This way when ot is live the player gets it out of the defenders path.
+- The player go's wide with the second touch so it is off line.
+This way, under the pressure of the game, the player gets it out of the defenders path.

-- Toe up, heel down and ankle locked when receiving and passing the ball.
+- The mantra for correct passing technique is "toe up, heel down and ankle locked" when receiving and passing the ball.

 If the player receives the ball with a good first touch the second touch with the outside of the foot will be easier to execute.